Updated 5th June 2025

 Some tests can tell you the overall diversity of the gut bacteria, since a more diverse microbiome is often — but not always — a sign of good gut health.

-Other types will look for specific bacteria, viruses, or fungi if a doctor is trying to diagnose a particular illness.
+Other types of microbiome tests will look for specific bacteria, viruses, or fungi if a doctor is trying to diagnose a particular illness.

 ZOE’s at-home gut microbiome test kit looks for the 15 “good” and 15 “bad” types of bacteria to provide you with your unique score.
 The ZOE test also provides a list of the many other microbes that exist in your gut.